gosukiwi/atom-agk/README.md

 * Only works with AGK Classic as Studio doesn't expose the compiler executable

 # TODO
+* Open help when pressing F1 in a built-in function
+* Autocomplete built-in functions
 * Run in debug mode
-* Autocomplete built-in functions
 * Intellisense (?)
 * Built-in test runner